Let's Play Music

 rhythm game for Easter

-• You can either use the ready coloured version or print the plain outline and let the kids decorate them first.
+• Either use the ready coloured version or print the plain outline and let the kids decorate them first.

 • Cut them out to make 4 picture cards and 4 corresponding rhythm cards.